Revenue Note for Guidance

 Digital games relief is an incentive to digital games developers to produce digital games that contribute to the promotion and expression of Irish and European culture.

-In order to be eligible, the qualifying expenditure must not be less than €100,000.
+The qualifying expenditure in respect of a completed game must not be less than €100,000.

 A cultural test also applies.
-In order to claim the credit, a company must first apply for cultural certification as a qualifying digital game by the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+In order to claim the credit, a company must first apply for cultural certification as a qualifying digital game by the Minister for Culture, Communications and Sport.

 Details